 - Miami University prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking as those terms are defined for purposes of the Clery Act.

-- Steps to minimize individual risk of sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence and stalking, including crime alert reduction tips, safety tips, and healthy relationship education.
+- Steps to minimize individual risk of sexual assault, sexual misconduct, sexual harassment, domestic violence, dating violence and stalking, including crime reduction tips, safety tips, and healthy relationship education.

 - Process and responsibility for reporting Title IX violations.

 - Awareness and resources for employees who have been victim/survivors of Title IX violations and for those accused of Title IX violations.

 - How to be a knowledgeable and supportive presence, including bystander intervention education that provides safe and positive options through recognizing, evaluating, and determining one of three options: direct action, distraction, or delegation.

 - On-going wellness promotion programs that address issues including but not limited to sexual health and wellness, healthy relationships, and violence prevention.

 - Comprehensive, ongoing, universal campus-wide campaign: It’s On Us.
 This campaign is committed to creating an environment that promotes responsibility, dignity, and respect conveying that each one of us has the power to prevent violence, can step up to help each other, and has the ability to demonstrate love and honor by supporting and caring for our fellow Miamians.